tillkaeufer/DuCKLinG/README.md

 There is an example input file in the Example folder.
 You can use this as a test ground if everything works.

-Run
+Run one of the following commands
+> python retrieval-input.py ./Input_files/example_input-wo_extinction.txt
-> python retrieval_multinest.py ./Input_files/example_input-multinest.txt
+> python retrieval-input.py ./Input_files/example_input-wo_extinction_multinest.txt

-or

-> python retrieval_ultranest.py ./Input_files/example_input.txt
+> python retrieval-input.py ./Input_files/example_input-extinction.txt

 to start the retrieval.

 If you want to run it on multiple (N) cores you can use

-> mpiexec -n N python retrieval_multinest.py ./Input_files/example_input-multinest.txt

-or

-> mpiexec -n N python retrieval_ultranest.py ./Input_files/example_input.txt
+> mpiexec -n N python retrieval-input.py ./path/to/inputfile

 but first run it once on a single core (see warning below).